dataiku/dataiku-contrib/pipedrive-import/README.md

 * Get a Pipedrive API key.
 * Install python dependencies with the [pip of the DSS virtualenv](http://learn.dataiku.com/howto/code/python/install-python-packages.html): `data_dir/bin/pip install --upgrade requests awesome-slugify`
 * Install the plugin in DSS.
 * Create a new dataset with this connector.
+Fill the API key field and click on the “Test & Get schema“ button.
+Then, “save“ and “explore“.

 ## Changelog

+**Version 0.9.1 "beta" (2015-11-13)**

+* Small fixes and cleaning -> ready for DSS 2.2.0

 **Version 0.9.0 "beta" (2015-11-06)**